 The dedicated development team you choose must be making use of the latest technology.
 This helps smoothen out the whole development process and ensures that the methods they are using are reliable and effective.

 Evaluate the service providers’ portfolio carefully to check if their previous experience meets your expectations.

 #4 Look for a vendor that works ethically and follow security procedures

-Make sure that your DevOps partner knows the importance of security procedures, policies, and practices.
+Make sure that your DevOps services providing company you will be working with knows the importance of security procedures, policies, and practices.
 When it comes to patents, ownership, and trademarks, the rules and regulations of every country are different.
 Therefore, ensure that your DevOps partner is aware of the process of legal protection laws set by the government.